Hit by pandemic, oil giants Exxon, BP post huge 2020 losses - WTMJ

 “We began reinventing BP, with nearly 10,000 people leaving the company,” CEO Bernard Looney said in a statement.
 “We strengthened our finances — taking out costs and closing major divestments.”

-In afternoon U.S. trading, Exxon shares rose nearly 3% while BP shares dropped nearly 7%.
+In afternoon U.S. trading, Exxon shares rose nearly 2% while BP shares dropped more than 6%.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been updated to correct the name of the investment fund challenging Exxon.
-It is Engine No. 1, not Engine 1.